swilly0906/Getting-and-Cleaning-Data-Course-Project/README.md

      select_std <- names(all_prop_var[order(rank(all_prop_var), decreasing = TRUE)][36:68])
      select_std
 I think this idea is reliable.Because mean value is larger than std value in normal situation.
-At last, I select the ideal variable in the table x_y_test_train and R code is listed below.
+At last, I select the ideal variable in the new table filter_x_y and R code is listed below.

      filter_x_y <- x_y_test_train[,c("ID", "activity", select_mean, select_std)]